sandreae/jekyll-hoffnung3000/README.md

 $ bundle exec jekyll hoffnung3000 events
 ```

-Events are formatted into the following way as array of JSON objects:
+Events are formatted in the following way as array of JSON objects:

 ```json
 [